For First Time Lovers: Background

 In an episode of We Got Married where Yonghwa and Girls' Generation's Seohyun were a virtual couple, Yonghwa revealed to his virtual wife that he was working on a song about her.
-'Banmal' is the informal form of speech in the Korean language.
-Seohyun is known to have difficulty dropping honorifics with those who are older than her, and the song is inspired by Yonghwa's desire to hear her speak to him in 'Banmal'.
+Banmal is the informal form of speech in the Korean language.
+Seohyun is known to have difficulty dropping honorifics with those who are older than her, and the song is inspired by Yonghwa's desire to hear her speak to him in Banmal.

-The song was released as a single on 14 January 2011 and upon its release, topped various South Korean music charts such as Bugs, Daum, Soribada and Naver Music.
+The song was released as a single on 14 January 2011 and upon its release, topped various South Korean music charts such as Bugs!, Daum, Soribada and Naver Music.
 The song debuted at #12 on the Gaon Singles Chart, climbing up to the #1 spot in the following week and stayed there for two consecutive weeks.

 Music video

-In the 64th episode of the second season of We Got Married, the virtual couple 'YongSeo' (a portmanteau of the couple's names) were given a mission to record and upload a music video of the song on YouTube.
+In the 64th episode of the second season of We Got Married, the virtual couple, known as YongSeo (a portmanteau of the couple's names), were given a mission to record and upload a music video of the song on YouTube.
 The two filmed it in the living room of their house in the show, with both of them playing guitars as they performed it.
+The two would later perform the song as a duet again for the K-pop All Star Live in Niigata concert in August 2011.